tuckyeah/js-objects-stack-challenge/README.md

 -   You should be able to create a new stack with `let stack = new Stack();`.
 -   Your stack should have two methods, `push` and `pop`.

-    -   `push` adds a new value to the stack's storage and returns the stack itself.
+    -   `push` adds a new value to the stack's storage.
     -   `pop` removes the most recently added value from the stack's storage and returns it.

 -   You should not use `Array.prototype.push()` or `Array.prototype.pop()`.